Course Content and Outcome Guide for MA 123

 Develop knowledge and skills to prepare patients, and equipment for minor surgery and assist physicians in the operating room, maintaining asepsis, infection and quality control.
 Understand the importance of cleanliness and asepsis in a medical office.
 Develop proficiency in hand washing.
-Gain proficiency in putting on sterile gloves after a surgical scrub.
+Gain proficiency in putting on and removing sterile gloves.

 Develop knowledge and skills to perform electrocardiography from the